zalando/postgres-operator/docs/administrator.md

 With the v1.2 release the Postgres Operator is shipped with a browser-based configuration user interface (UI) that simplifies managing Postgres clusters with the operator.
-The UI runs with Node.js and comes with it's own docker image.
+The UI runs with Node.js and comes with it's own Docker image.

 Run NPM to continuously compile `tags/js` code.
 Basically, it creates an